dasmatiRice/URL-Shortener/README.md

 | **custom_alias** | OPTIONAL field to have a custom short URL                                                                           |
 | **expiry_date**  | OPTIONAL field to have a custom expiry date                                                                         |

+The default expiration time is 2 years for today's date

 ## Database
 Our Assumption is that we will have millions of users utilizing our service, as a result we will be storing lots of data and need a horizontally scalably DB.
 I chose MongoDB because its is a great horizontally scaling NOSQL database.
 MongoDB also ensure atomicity at the Document level.